paketo-buildpacks/php-httpd/README.md

 ## Integration

-The PHP HTTPD CNB provides `httpd-config`, which can be required by subsequent buildpacks.
+The PHP HTTPD CNB provides `php-httpd-config`, which can be required by subsequent buildpacks.
 In order to configure HTTPD, the user must declare the intention to use HTTPD as the web-server by setting the `$BP_PHP_SERVER` environment variable to `httpd` at build-time.